snapshot-labs/snapshot-strategies/src/strategies/brightid/README.md

 }
 ```

-Here's a list of all official registry contracts currently deployed on IDChain:
+Here's a list of all public registry contracts currently deployed on IDChain:

 - v5(https://explorer.idchain.one/address/0x81591DC4997A76A870c13D383F8491B288E09344/contracts)

-To provide users with a better experience, a custom built frontend site is recommended for interacting with official / private registry contracts.
+To provide users with a better experience, a custom built frontend site is recommended for interacting with public / private registry contracts.

-e.g. Frontend for official v5 registry built by SongADAO (https://github.com/SongADAO/songaday-brightid-registration)
+e.g. Frontend for public v5 registry built by SongADAO (https://github.com/SongADAO/songaday-brightid-registration)

 In the example below, an alternative private registry contract is used:
 Note that when using a private registry, the network is set to the space's network.